Freightliner Logo

 Freightliner Corporation Logo 1942–1951

-After the war, the company switched to developing more powerful tractors than pre-war ones.
+After the war, the company switched to developing more powerful tractors than the pre-war ones.
 Their cabins were made of steel and aluminum, and products from Buda and Hercules were installed as engines.

 1951 – 1950s